hsgroup30num1/homework-group-30/README.md

 Project5: Impl Merkle Tree following RFC6962<br>
 Project10: report on the application of this deduce technique in Ethereum with ECDSA<br>
 Project11: impl sm2 with RFC6979<br>
+Project12: verify the above pitfalls with proof-of-concept code<br>
 Project13: Implement the above ECMH scheme<br>
 Project14: Implement a PGP scheme with SM2<br>
 Project15: implement sm2 2P sign with real network communication<br>